shreyans-gits/pocket-ai-assistant/README.md

 ## Status

+> ✅ Phase 1 complete.
-> 🚧 Currently in development — Phase 1 in progress.
+> 🚧 Currently in development — Phase 2 in progress.

 ---